GM to build new battery materials plant in Canada

 The cathode active material (CAM) will be used for making GM's Ultium batteries that will power the company's electric vehicles such as Chevrolet Silverado EV, GMC HUMMER EV and Cadillac LYRIQ.

-The facility, to be built in Bécancour, Quebec at estimated $400 million, is expected to create about 200 jobs, the companies said on Monday.
+The facility, to be built in Bécancour, Quebec at estimated US$400 million, is expected to create about 200 jobs, the companies said on Monday.

 In December, the automaker had announced plans to form a joint venture with South Korea's POSCO to build a battery cathode materials plant in North America by 2024.